Simple Sourdough Focaccia

 Instructions

 • Mix ingredients.
-In a large mixing bowl add the water, sourdough starter, honey, 1 tablespoon of olive oil, and salt.
+In a large mixing bowl add the water, active sourdough starter, honey, 1 tablespoon of olive oil, and salt.
 Stir to combine.

 • Add flour.
 Next, add the flour all at once.
 Stir to combine so the flour is fully incorporated.
 The dough will be slightly wet.